Spanish & Portuguese | College of Liberal Arts

 (4) a theory list, a comprehensive corpus of theoretical works relevant to the main thrust of the student's specialization.

-Dates and Responsibilities (Fall 2023 and Spring 2024)
+Dates and Responsibilities (Fall 2024 and Spring 2025)

 The student will be in charge of gathering signatures of the committee, formalizing the commitment between student and chosen faculty members.
 The student should arrange periodical meetings with each of their committee members to check on the reading and writing progress.

-By April 12 the student will submit to the entire DDF committee a critical summary of each of the lists (generally 2-3 double-spaced pages each), convincingly showing in each case how the included works illuminate a set of problems relevant to the fields at hand.
+By April 7 the student will submit to the entire DDF committee a critical summary of each of the lists (generally 2-3 double-spaced pages each), convincingly showing in each case how the included works illuminate a set of problems relevant to the fields at hand.
 Finally, a meta-summary (generally 4-6 pages) should demonstrate how the four-fields lists dialogue with one another in cohesive ways, thereby highlighting the interdisciplinary and theoretical dimensions of the student's research interests, while also making a case for the innovative aspects of the specialization.

-By the last day of classes in Spring semester, the DDF committee will meet with the student to discuss the lists and summaries.
+By April 28, the DDF committee will meet with the student to discuss the lists and summaries.
 It is the student's responsibility to schedule this meeting with the committee.
-If there are any objections to one or more of the critical summaries, the whole dossier may be revised and re-submitted on a one-time only basis.
+If there are any objections to one or more of the critical summaries, the whole dossier may be revised and re-submitted by May 19 on a one-time only basis.
+The committee will issue a decision for a provisional pass on June 2.
 If the committee deems the resubmission unacceptable, the student will be terminated from the program with a Master's degree.

 If approved by the GSC, the student will be allowed in the seventh long semester of study (normally the fall) to prepare a Doctoral Dissertation Proposal articulating an original, theoretically grounded hypothesis based on his/her specialization.
 In drafting this proposal, the student must emphasize the academic significance of the project, and offer well-organized and detailed summaries of each chapter, thereby drawing from and building on the work done in the previous semester.
-By October 13, the student will present to the Doctoral Dissertation Proposal (DP) committee, usually the same DDF committee (student's advisor, two GSC faculty from the department, and one outside the department), a first draft of the proposal, including a preliminary bibliography (generally between 15- and 20-pages total).
+By October 14, the student will present to the Doctoral Dissertation Proposal (DP) committee, usually the same DDF committee (student's advisor, two GSC faculty from the department, and one outside the department), a first draft of the proposal, including a preliminary bibliography (generally between 15- and 20-pages total).
 The purpose of this step is to share written feedback to be used in the final version of the proposal.
-By October 27, the committee will give feedback to the student.
+By October 28, the committee will give feedback to the student.
 The student should arrange with each committee member as to how this feedback will be conveyed (written, in-person, Zoom, etc.).
-By November 10, the student must submit the final version of the dissertation proposal.
-By the last day of class, the student must defend the proposal before the DP committee.
+By November 11, the student must submit the final version of the dissertation proposal.
+By the last day of class (December 9), the student must defend the proposal before the DP committee.
 It is the student's responsibility to schedule the defense with the committee.
 If the proposal is deemed unacceptable by the committee, the student will be terminated from the program with a Master's degree.

-Alternate Spring dates: March 15 first draft submission to committee; March 29 feedback to student; April 12 final submission to committee; by the last day of class meeting with the committee.
+Alternate Spring dates: March 10 first draft submission to committee; March 24 feedback to student; April 7 final submission to committee; by the last day of class (April 28) meeting with the committee.

 Iberian and Latin American Linguistics